 If you are looking for an even creamer chowder, bump up the amount of cream.
 The spices may need tweaking, no big deal, taste test and adjust.

-3 Simple Ingredients for the Cream:
+3 Simple ingredients for the basic white sauce:

 - Cooked Cauliflower; blends well, mild flavor